Ian Happ Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.
+- The Pirates' 4.19 team ERA ranks 15th among all MLB pitching staffs.

-- The Pirates surrender the sixth-fewest home runs in baseball (65 total, one per game).
+- The Pirates give up the seventh-fewest home runs in baseball (67 total, one per game).

-- Ortiz (1-2 with a 4.23 ERA and 16 strikeouts in 27 2/3 innings pitched) gets the start for the Pirates, his sixth of the season.

-- His last appearance came in relief on Wednesday when the right-hander tossed five innings against the Oakland Athletics, surrendering two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.